jcmcnch/MGPrimerEval/README.md

 #make executable
 chmod a+x uclust

-#get full path
+#get full path to put into the config file (below)
 pwd
 ```

 ### Setting up your configuration file

 The template configuration file comes pre-set with a number of primers that we tested in our study.
 If you just want to test these primers on your samples, all you have to do is add your sample names at the end in the format `  sample : sample`.
 I suggest making a new folder and config file for your analysis to keep things organized.
-If your forward reads end with `_1.fastq.gz` (the default for NCBI SRA data), the following code would work to create a usable config file:
+If your forward reads end with `_1.fastq.gz` (the default for NCBI SRA data), the following code would append your sample names directly to a new config file you could use entitled `config/myDataset/myDataset.yaml`:

 ```
 #make new directory, and copy the template into it